FlyGCB/sam3/README.md

 ## Examples

-The `examples/` directory contains notebooks demonstrating image prompting, video prompting, batched inference, and SA-Co evaluation workflows.[file:82]
+The `examples/` directory contains notebooks demonstrating image prompting, video prompting, batched inference, and SA-Co evaluation workflows.

 ## License

 This project is licensed under the SAM License.
-See `LICENSE` for details.[file:82]
+See `LICENSE` for details.